-There is simply nothing greater than intentional comedy, which just so happens to be the only way one can describe “White Supremacy Ruined My Life”.
+There is simply nothing greater than unintentional comedy, which just so happens to be the only way one can describe “White Supremacy Ruined My Life”.
 MTV recently released this documentary focusing on Nick Fuentes in which they presented him as a white supremacist.
 The documentary was a result of a bait and switch via the producers in which they asked Fuentes to film a reboot of “True Life” that would focus on young political activists.
 The episode never aired, but out of the blue, MTV re-packaged the footage as a “white supremacy” documentary with Nick Fuentes as the subject.

 Honestly though, MTV’s shadiness may just be a blessing in disguise given the end product they put out here.
 The documentary follows some skinhead guy named Shane from Indiana who claims that he used to run with the KKK.
 He states that he got introduced to the KKK by his father, who was fairly high up in the ranks.
 “I’m like a tweeker.
 It’s always scary whenever a car comes.
 If they come down through here I know it’s either that they live here, or they don’t belong here.
 This is not a dangerous area at all man, I mean we live in the middle of nowhere.
 It’s just the KKK doesn’t like me very much” he says peering out a window over ominous music.
 The guy continues to LARP like this until you start to feel like you’re watching a parody.